NanoAdblocker/NanoCore2/notes/advanced_settings.md

 Setting this toggle to `true` **will definitely** break *many* websites and you are to fix them **by yourself**.

+### `nanoMakeThirdPartyFiltersPrivileged` switch

+Available since 1.0.0.79

+Default: `false`

+When set to `true`, Nano Adblocker will treat all third party filter lists as privileged when compiling filters **in the future**.
+Similarly, setting this toggle to `false` **or turning off advanced mode** will **not** cause privileged filters to be immediately removed.

+Privileged filter listss have access to privileged resources.
+Name of privileged resources always start with `nanop-`.
+Nano Adblocker's own filters (Nano filters) are always privileged.

 ### `nanoMakeUserFiltersPrivileged` switch

 Available since 1.0.0.22

 Default: `false`

-When set to `true`, Nano Adblocker will treat user filters as a privileged filter when compiling filters **in the future**.
+When set to `true`, Nano Adblocker will treat user filters as privileged when compiling filters **in the future**.
 Similarly, setting this toggle to `false` **or turning off advanced mode** will **not** cause privileged filters to be immediately removed.

-Privileged filters have access to privileged resources.
+Privileged filter listss have access to privileged resources.
 Name of privileged resources always start with `nanop-`.
 Nano Adblocker's own filters (Nano filters) are always privileged.